burnssa/ai-alignment-research/README.md

 **Focus:** Learn by building - strategies to steer AI toward beneficial outcomes

-**Primary Course:** Harvard CS 2881: AI Safety (Auditing)

-**Other Projects:** TBD - to potentially add depth in particular areas of interest like naturalistic RLHF

 ---

 ## Overview

 Repo is developed as a sandbox for experiments and explorations identifying practical opportunities to align AI with human preferences.

-The core subdirectories will focus on experiments from CS 2881 coursework, but other projects to complement the content may be added over time.
+The core subdirectories focus on experiments from CS 2881 coursework with other projects complementing the content.

 ---